Summary of Antifragile by Nassim Taleb

 The difference is simple.
 Antifragility has more upside than downside, and fragility has the opposite.

-If randomness and volatility are making an antifragile system stronger, then calm, predictability, and routine make it weaker.
+If randomness and volatility strengthen an antifragile system, calm, predictability, and routines weaken it.

 Eg: the human body dies if not put under stress.